comfyrei/owo-ify/README.md

 ## Hex Color Preview

-Hex color values will show up as the color the represent.
+Hex color values in a message will show up as the color they represent.
 You can hover over the value to see a popup of that color.

 - [x] Add preview size option
 - [ ] Fix possible issue of slowing down Discord